JesseEsquivel/MDATP/Scripts/Migrations/SEP/ReadMe.md

                                                                  @@@@@@

 # Migrate Firewall Rules
 The following two scripts can be used to convert SEP firewall rules to MDF.
+Couple of things upfront:

+1. Save the script as ANSI format or it may not work
+2. The xml input file has to be in the same directory as the script
+3. Change the name of the xml file in the script to whatever the name of your file is

 ## Convert-SFWRules.ps1